 - Intentional damage you cause.

-Your insurer might offer extra coverage, called endorsements, that plug the gaps of some of the exclusions listed above.
-These extras could include:
+Your insurer might offer add-on coverage, called endorsements, that fills gaps for some of the exclusions listed above.
+These extras include:

 - Mechanical breakdown coverage for appliances.